docker-mailserver/docker-mailserver/docs/content/advanced/mail-forwarding/aws-ses.md

     - AWS_SES_USERPASS=AKIAXXXXXXXXXXXXXXXX:kqXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

+If necessary, you can also provide AWS_SES_PORT.
+If not provided, it defaults to 25.

 When you start the container you will see a log line as follows confirming the configuration:
 ```
 Setting up outgoing email via AWS SES host email-smtp.us-east-1.amazonaws.com